Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

 The input parameters to provide are:

-  - Input image (mandatory): represents the output of the job that is the main subject of the map to be generated, such as for example: Sentinel-3 SLSTR composite, where the main map is the pixels that represent a False Colour Infrared RGB composite.
-It must be put as Main map otherwise the result would be overlaid with the others and would no longer be seen in the final .pdf file.
+  - Input image (mandatory): represents the output of the job that is the main subject of the map to be generated.
+In the tutorial exmaple with the COIN service, it is the Coherence and Intensity RGB composite.
   - Background image(s) (not mandatory): secondary results of the job that are used as input.
   - Area of interest (not mandatory): specify the AOI of the input image considered for the genration of the map.
   - World zone name (not mandatory): name of the geographical area of the map that, if specified, appears in the legend of the final results.
 If not specified, the field will be filled in by the string: “Area of interest”.